SIC app

 Our team used extensive planning sessions to sort features by priorities and evaluate the project's complexity.
 The user flow grew more significant as we dived deeper into the project's structure.
 We used Card Sorting to ensure we didn't miss important details and to have a complete picture of tasks in one place.

 The next step was to use Red Routes to sort features by usage and priorities.
 Also, we created a brand new syncing strategy in the app with AWS tools.
 We were one of the first teams using AWS AppSync.
-This new feature added formidable value to the project.
+This new feature added substantial value to the project.

 Step 3